 The Department continues to follow the approach that the Board concluded was not consistent with the statute, and the Department continues to issue assessments on this basis.
+As noted above in Administrative Developments, the Department issued a Bulletin setting forth its approach in 2022.
 There are ongoing appeals on this issue.